erikmartens/nearbyweather-issue-tracker/README.md

 ## How to Contribute

+> ❗️ To create a ticket, you'll need a [GitHub account](https://github.com/), which is free and easy to do.
+GitHub is a code collaboration platform that allow for easy version and issue tracking.
+It keeps everything organized and easy to track.
+Additionally it allows you to engage in the discussion by adding information and feedback to existing issues.

 ### Bug Report

 Did you find something wrong with the app?
 We are looking forward to receiving your reports.
-You can find out how to take report an issue via the [issue creation guidelines](ISSUECREATIONGUIDELINES.md).
+You can find out how to take report an issue via the [issue creation guidelines](ISSUECREATION.md).

 ### Feature Request

 Do you need the app to do more for you?
 We are looking forward to hearing about your ideas.
-You can find out how to submit a feature request via the [feature request guidelines](FEATUREREQUESTGUIDELINES.md).
+You can find out how to submit a feature request via the [feature request guidelines](FEATUREREQUESTING.md).

 ### Translations